oracle-livelabs/apex/bootcamp_crm/intro/intro.md

 ## About this Workshop

-In this workshop, you will build a dynamic and interactive **Customer Replationship Management (CRM) Application** using Generative Development in Oracle APEX.
-This workshop is designed to showcase how AI-driven features of Oracle APEX can accelerate application development and simplify complex tasks, helping you create powerful applications with ease.
+In this hands-on workshop, you will build and enhance a modern **CRM application** using Oracle APEX by combining low-code development, secure architecture, external integrations, and AI-powered capabilities.

-You will begin by creating a **custom data model using natural language**, quickly establishing the foundation for your application.
-Once the data model is ready, you will again use natural language to generate an initial application blueprint, demonstrating how AI can streamline and speed up the development process.
+You will begin by **configuring a Generative AI service** and using natural language prompts to **generate a complete CRM data model**.
+Instead of manually writing SQL or creating pages one by one, you will leverage AI to design and **build your application blueprint**.
+From there, you will enhance dashboards, reports, and forms using Oracle APEX’s powerful customization features.

-Next, you will enhance the application by using the **APEX Assistant** to generate SQL and HTML directly within the APEX Code Editor, simplifying the creation of both UI and data logic.
+Beyond core application development, you will extend your CRM by **integrating external REST APIs**, configuring data synchronization, and **implementing a custom security** framework.
+You will design secure authentication flows, **enforce role-based access control (RBAC)**, and ensure that users only access data relevant to their roles.

-As you proceed, you will integrate advanced AI capabilities into the application.
-This includes building an **AI-powered Chat Assistant** that uses **Retrieval-Augmented Generation (RAG)** to answer leads-related questions through an interactive **chat interface**.
+You will also **integrate Generative AI with Retrieval-Augmented Generation (RAG)** to deliver intelligent, context-aware, and data-driven user experiences within your CRM application.

-By the end of this workshop, you will understand how Oracle APEX brings together AI assistance, data-driven development, and enterprise-grade application architecture to help you build intelligent applications quickly and effectively.
+By the end of this workshop, you will have built a secure, extensible, and AI-enabled enterprise CRM application entirely using Oracle APEX’s low-code capabilities — demonstrating how AI and modern architecture can dramatically accelerate application development without compromising control, scalability, or security.

 Total Workshop Time: 60 minutes

 ### Objectives

 - Create a Custom Data Model using Generative AI.

 - Generate an application *blueprint* using APEX AI Assistant.

-- Improve the application's UI and UX using the APEX AI Assistant to generate SQL and HTML directly in the Code Editor.
+- Learn how to integrate and synchronize external REST APIs with your Oracle APEX application using REST Data Sources.

-- Build an AI-powered Event Assistant that uses RAG to answer event-related queries through a chat interface.
+- Build a secure custom authentication and role-based authorization framework within your Oracle APEX application.

-- Add a feature to generate event descriptions using AI through the *Generate Text with AI* dynamic action.
+- Enhance your CRM application with data validation, dynamic actions, and AI-powered conversational capabilities using Generative AI and RAG.

 ## Prerequisites